The Key to Success? Engage the Human Capital in Our Networks

-Yes, you read that right.
 You are a pioneer, embarking upon a quest never-before encountered in human history.
 Thanks to better public health, housing, education and healthcare, you will live an additional 30-40 years.
 Unlike previous generations, however, you will do it without the support of a large family or a close-knit village to help.

 Why?
 Families today are smaller, separated geographically and disrupted by divorce.
 Women – traditional caregivers – who do live close by have jobs.
 These factors, along with geographic mobility, have weakened deep ties to social institutions like neighborhoods, clubs, and churches.